-Edgar S. Auchincloss' vision of turning his family's 200 plus acre "gentleman's farm" into a club, became a reality in 1957.
-Formerly named Keewaydin, from Longfellow's "The Song of Hiawatha", the famed Auchincloss family owned the farm starting in 1905 as a vacation retreat.
+Edgar S. Auchincloss' vision of turning his family's 200 plus acre "gentleman's farm" into a club became a reality in 1957.
+Formerly named Keewaydin, from Longfellow's "The Song of Hiawatha", the famed Auchincloss family bought the farm in 1905 as a vacation retreat.
 In 1956, Edgar and his widowed mother, Catherine Agnew Auchincloss, transformed the land into the grounds of the Country Club of Darien that we know today.

-In addition to the 18 hole golf course, the Club has eight Har-Tru tennis courts, five paddle courts and newly built Paddle Hut, a six-lane pool and gated baby pool, two restaurants in the main Clubhouse, and a fitness center.
+In addition to the 18 hole golf course, the Club has eight Har-Tru tennis courts, five paddle courts with a newly built Paddle Hut, a six-lane pool, gated baby pool, two restaurants, and a fitness center.

 Edgar's generosity lives on as the Country Club of Darien has truly fulfilled his dream of a "club for all seasons".